timswims/ESK/README.md

 The Oracle Management Cloud gateway software, including a gateway installation script and an editable response file, is provided in a zip file that you can download from your Oracle Management Cloud console.
 The zip file is platform specific.

-## Access the Oracle Management Cloud Console
+## Registering For a Cloud Account

 If you don't have an Oracle Cloud Account, sign up for one using the Registering For a Cloud Account section below.
 If you already have a cloud account, then skip the Registering For a Cloud Account section section

-## Registering For a Cloud Account

 1. Go to the Oracle Cloud Infrastructure Page: https://cloud.oracle.com/en_US/cloud-infrastructure.